Be kind to your future self. If you feel stuck, the best thing you can possibly do for future “you” is to make time to reinvent present “you.”

 Step Four: Create

-You might ask why I saved the actual reinvention work for last.
+You might ask why I saved the actual work to reinvent yourself for last.
 A big part of my philosophy is that you just cannot rely solely on willpower.
 You have to build a series of forcing functions to ensure progress.
 By first committing, then simplifying, then automating, you will have gotten yourself too far in to back out.
 Using the sunk-cost fallacy to your advantage, you will now be invested deeply in your reinvention process.

 It all starts with creation.
 Figure out what it is that you are naturally passionate about, interested in, and good at.
 Combine it with a medium of your liking.
 Whether it is writing, creating your own blog, making your own YouTube videos, recording your own podcast, or painting masterpieces, you have now built in more time to explore your inner self.
 Through deep self-expression, self-discovery emerges.
 And through self-discovery, your self-reinvention process becomes inevitable.